Sunday, 20 December 2009

 How to "Delete administrator Password" without any software

-Boot up with DOS and delete the sam.exe and sam.log files from Windows\system32\config in your hard drive.
-Now when you boot up in NT the password on your built-in administrator account which will be blank (i.e No password).
-This solution works only if your hard drive is FAT kind.
+Method 1 Boot up with DOS and delete the sam.exe and sam.log files from Windows\system32\config in your hard drive.
+Now when you boot up in NT the password on your built-in administrator account which will be blank (i.e No password)....

 READ MORE - How to "Delete administrator Password" without any software